Who is the Best Valuation Company for Your Engagement?

-When you hire a business appraiser, find out if they’ve handled businesses like yours in the past.
+When you hire a business appraiser, find out if they’ve previously handled businesses like yours.
 If you run a clothing store, you want them to have retail experience.
 If they don’t, how can they accurately value your inventory?
 The same goes for other industries as well.

-When working with a company, you should also make sure that they have a diverse team.
-You want a company that employs CPAs, certified business appraisers, and AVA’s so that they can meet your needs in house.
-Evaluating and appraising a business requires a set of skills that a CPA might not have, but the CPA will understand the tax implications of your financial records better than the average appraiser.
+When working with a company, you should also ensure that they have a diverse team.
+You want a company that employs CPAs, accredited or certified business appraisers, and AVA’s so that they can meet your needs in-house.
+Evaluating and appraising a business requires a set of skills that a CPA might not have.
+Still, the CPA will understand the tax implications of your financial records better than the average appraiser.
 By pulling on both of their experiences, you’ll get a complete picture of a business before deciding on your next step.

 Choose A Business Appraiser That Meets Professional Valuation Standards

-When you hire someone to analyze your business, you want to make sure that they meet certain professional standards.
+When you hire someone to analyze your business, you want to ensure they meet certain professional standards.
 If you’re getting a business appraisal for tax reasons, you want someone that’s credentialed in valuations that conform to the IRS, AICPA, and NACVA standards.

 Hiring a company that can meet all these standards is your best bet.
-If you develop a relationship early on with a professional business appraiser, they can help you throughout your company’s life cycles, from financing to succession planning.
+If you develop a relationship with a professional business appraiser early on, they can help you throughout your company’s life cycles, from financing to succession planning.

 Do They Respect Your Confidentiality?

 If you’re planning on selling, buying, developing a succession plan, or financing, you don’t want everyone to know.
 You need a business appraiser that will respect your confidentiality.
-Look for someone that will prepare a non-disclosure agreement during the first meeting if you choose.
+Look for someone to prepare a non-disclosure agreement during the first meeting if you choose.

-You’re also going to give the appraiser access to your financial documents and other important information about your business.
+You’ll also give the appraiser access to your financial documents and other important information about your business.
 In many cases, this information will have sensitive data involving customers.
 Since most data and financial documents are online and computer-based, find out what steps the appraiser takes to protect this information.

 Feel free to ask any questions that you have in the initial conversation.
 What steps will they take to make sure your employees don’t find out about your appraisal?
 How will they use the information you provide them?
 The answers to these questions will let you know if they take your security and confidentially seriously.